Who We Are

 Supported by our donors and volunteers, we practice Radical Hospitality through:

-Programming in permanent supportive housing communities, board & cares, our local clubhouse and the county jail.
-We engage our staff and volunteers to build consistent community with residents through purposeful activities that activate new interests, goal setting, and empowerment.
+Programming in our Third Place, Willow Brook, permanent supportive housing communities, board & cares, our local clubhouse and the county jail.
+We engage our staff and volunteers to build consistent community with residents through purposeful engagement that activates new interests, unearths dormant passions, supports goal setting, and celebrates thriving.

 Innovating through collaboration, curiosity, and nimbleness.
-We work with our partners to pilot programs that embrace our guiding principles, substantiate our findings through research, and bring disruption to the brokenness of the American mental health system.
+We work with our partners to pilot programs that embrace our guiding principles, substantiate our findings through research, and confront the fragmentation of the American mental health system.

 Our Logo